xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/openeuler/index.rst

 Service nodes
 -------------

-Use MariaDB or PostgreSQL on the management node before deploying service nodes.
+Use MariaDB on the management node for the baseline service-node hierarchy.
 SQLite is for standalone management-node operation.
-Install the matching native database client modules on each service node; a PostgreSQL client package does not provide a PostgreSQL server.
+Install the matching native database client modules on each service node.
+PostgreSQL is outside the baseline qualification; its client package does not provide a server.

 Use the normal :doc:`/advanced/hierarchy/index` procedures for database credentials, service-node definitions, resource sharing and downstream